collective/pas.plugins.oidc/README.md

 - PAS plugin, although currently no interfaces are activated.
 - Three browser views for this PAS plugin, which are the main interaction with the outside world.

+### Group Enumeration

+If you need to support group enumeration from a Keycloak server, we recommend installing the package `[pas.plugins.keycloakgroups](https://pypi.org/project/pas.plugins.keycloakgroups/)`.

 ## Installation